 Speaking of equipping things, it’s important to reiterate that Atomfall’s inventory is tiny and limited.
 The player will always be finding things, but won’t always have room to store or carry them.
 As such, you’ll need to prioritize the weapons (rifles, shotguns, pistols, SMGs, bows, knives, clubs, swords and stun batons) you like best.
 It’s possible to holster four guns at once, and to have melee weapons in other slots, and there’s also a way to create d-pad shortcuts for several of them at a time.
 However, bandages, health kits, batteries, quest items, skill books, explosives and more all take up inventory space too.

 This is another area where Rebellion’s latest is kind of at war with itself, because its post-disaster Britain doesn’t feature any currency.
 Instead, the player must barter with traders, by presenting weapon and/or item-based trades that work for both.
 Usually, this means overpaying for things you like, want, or need, including batteries.
 With how limited the inventory is, you’ll also be forced to make tough decisions and give up things that you care about.
-It’s hard to make a great trade that works and makes both parties feel good.
+It’s hard to make a great trade that works and makes both parties feel good, but it can be made easier by purchasing an optional skill upgrade.

 Later on, the option to upgrade guns might become available to you.
 Doing this requires having two different versions of the same weapon, which can be tough given the aforementioned limitations.
 A lot of the guns you’ll find are rusty, too, so don’t expect anything too great.
-Ammunition is limited anyways.
+Ammunition is limited anyways, and the shooting mechanics are merely decent.

-The rest of the stuff you’ll pick up factors into Atomfall’s crafting system, which allows you to combine items into things like bandages, burn salves, radiation blocking tonics, traps, and more.
+The rest of the stuff you’ll pick up factors into Atomfall’s crafting system, which allows you to combine items into things like bandages, burn salves, radiation blocking tonics, nail bombs, and more.
 You’ll constantly find and hoard cloth, towels, glass jars, alcohol, and things like that, to serve those purposes.

 Along the way, the game will prompt you to pull out a metal detector to find hidden caches.
 It does the same when it wants you to use a high tech tool to reroute power from one fuse box to another, which is where some puzzle elements come in.
-There are sometimes other ways to complete objectives, including multiple ways to get this tool, so every player’s experience will differ.
+That said, there are often other ways to complete objectives, including multiple ways to get this tool, so every player’s experience will differ.
 However, like the mysterious man who rings the old fashioned phone booths dotted across the map says, you need to be careful about who you trust.

 Unlike other games, where there is a defined skill tree, Atomfall makes you discover different unlockable skills and perks.
-Then, you must find upgrade points in special chests.
+Then, you must find upgrade points on shelves, atop desks or in special chests.
 After collecting enough, available skill upgrades and perks can be unlocked.
 These include health boosts, faster health regeneration when wounded, gun and shooting improvements and quieter melee kills.
 After all, this version of stealthy takedowns isn’t silent, and can alert nearby foes.

 Speaking of stealth, it’s important to note that that’s just one way to play through this game.
 It’s definitely not the easiest, either, but you’ll want to try in order to avoid middling combat and potentially losing a lot of health.
 After all, ammunition is limited, and there are groups of enemies on patrol.
 Sometimes you’ll think you’re doing well, stealth wise, but will then be seen by another nearby foe.
 That’s because there’s not a lot of tall grass, or anything similar, to hide behind.
 The stealth is far from perfect, or devoid of frustration, as a result.

 All of the above combines to create an interesting, relatively large and occasionally frustrating experience, which is kind of like a playground and a character study of sorts.
-It’s overwhelming in the way that you’re constantly finding new notes and leads, which act as objectives, and it can take a while to get used to how things work.
+It’s overwhelming in the way that you’re constantly finding new notes and leads, and it can take a while to get used to how things work.
 It’s also easy to get confused as to what you should prioritize, but that’s just part of the game’s design.
 There are a number of different people to work with, and they all have their own thoughts, hopes and agendas, so the player must align with the faction he or she feels is best.
 This allows for some replay value, even though the available endings simply result in slideshows as opposed to anything substantial.
+At least three of the six, or so, available endings can also be earned by changing your choice at one pivotal moment.
+I simply reloaded my save, then played my way towards two additional endings, seeing three in total.

 The result of all of this is a good game that tries to do too much, and is occasionally at war with itself.
-While Atomfall presents an immersive, intriguing, mysterious and enjoyable campaign, it does a lot of things but nothing exceptionally.
-The combat is just ok, the stealth is somewhat flawed, the inventory can be very restricting and it can be hard to make a good barter deal.
+While Atomfall presents an immersive, intriguing, mysterious and enjoyable campaign, it does a lot of things but none exceptionally well.
+The combat is just ok, the stealth is flawed, the inventory can be very restricting and it can be hard to make a good barter deal.
 Plus, it’s easy to get lost and overwhelmed, and occasionally frustrated.
 Still, I enjoyed most of my time with it despite these grievances, and don’t think you should avoid it because of them.
+This is a good game.

-I really liked the game at first, and thought it was beautiful.
+I really liked this one at first, and thought it was beautiful.
 Then, I encountered some frustration in the jail and at other times.
 Once I progressed, I started to enjoy it again.
+However, it most certainly had its flaws and problems.

 Presentation-wise, Atomfall is a treat.
 Although the English countryside isn’t the most unique or varied location, what with its large fields, plethora of grass, lots of old and empty ruins and the like, it provides a good game world herein.
 It’s also nice on the eyes, unlike the average post-apocalyptic setting, due to it being full of colour.
 Sure, green is most prevalent, but it looks alive.
 That is, despite there not being a lot of animal or plant life, outside of the occasional poison spitting plant, or groups or rats, birds or bats that have become incensed by the energy emitted from the disaster.
 They’ll swarm you and pester you, taking bits of your health bar with them, and the same is true of wasps, though you can kill most of them by shooting an arrow at their purple nests.